Bharya Onnu Makkal Moonnu

-Bharya Onnu Makkal Moonnu (English: Wife: One, Children: Three) is a 2009 Malayalam film directed by Rajasenan and starring Rajasenan and Sithara.
+Bharya Onnu Makkal Moonnu (English: Wife: One, Children: Three) is a 2009 Indian Malayalam-language family-drama film co-written and directed by Rajasenan, who also stars in the film in the lead alongside Sithara.
 This is Rajasenan's debut film as a lead actor.

 Plot

 Chandramohan Thampi has never been able to live up to the expectations of his father Sachidanandan Thampi.
 On the other hand, his younger brother Rajmohan Thampi has made it big in business.
-Problems mount up when he marries a Christian girl from a poor family, Lisamma.
+Problems mount up when he marries Lisamma, a Christian girl from a poor family.
 He becomes a post master and walks out of his home.

 Lisamma has a heart ailment and Chandramohan borrows money to treat her.
 Some time later, the couple has three children.
 Meanwhile, Chandramohan's debts pile up.
-His schoolmate GK takes him to the Gulf to help him recover his debts.
+His schoolmate GK takes him to the UAE to help him recover his debts.
+But after a few months, Chandramohan dies at Dubai due to health issues.
+The rest of the movies shows how the family deals with the tragedy.